melqiades/printf/README.md

  ## Usage
 The function has to be compiled together with the project.

-It works as a standard printf using the standard specifiers __cspdiuxX%__
+It works as the standard printf using the standard specifiers __cspdiuxX%__